|

 Students will use it to learn how to read and modify the code in a major

-open on Mr. Rogers' lunch shift and for an hour after school every day except
+open for an hour after school every day except

 Wednesday.